ahnucl/windows-terminal-context-menu/README.md

 Download and run the latest installer from [here]().

 ### Deinstallation:
 Deinstall as you would any other Windows 10 application.
-Search for Window Terminal context menu in the apps list.
+Search for windows-terminal-context-menu in the apps list.